U.S. Open (golf): Prizes

-The purse at the 2017 U.S. Open was $12 million, and the winner's share was $2.16 million.
-The European Tour uses conversion rates at the time of the tournament to calculate the official prize money used in their Race to Dubai (€10,745,927 in 2017).
+The purse at the 2026 U.S. Open was $22.5 million, and the winner's share was $4.5 million.
+The European Tour uses conversion rates at the time of the tournament to calculate the official prize money used in their Race to Dubai.

 In line with the other majors, winning the U.S. Open gives a golfer several privileges that make his career much more secure if he is not already one of the elite players of the sport.
 U.S. Open champions are automatically invited to play in the other three majors (the Masters, The Open Championship (British Open), and the PGA Championship) for the next five years.
 They are also automatically invited to play in The Players Championship for the next five years, and they are exempt from qualifying for the U.S. Open itself for 10 years.

 Winners may also receive a five-year exemption on the PGA Tour, which is automatic for regular members.
 Non-PGA Tour members who win the U.S. Open have the choice of joining the PGA Tour either within 60 days of winning, or prior to the beginning of any one of the next five tour seasons.

 Finally, U.S. Open winners receive automatic invitations to three of the five senior majors once they turn 50; they receive a five-year invitation to the U.S. Senior Open and a lifetime invitation to the Senior PGA Championship and Senior British Open.

 The top 10 finishers at the U.S. Open are fully exempt from qualifying for the following year's Open, and the top four are automatically invited to the following season's Masters.

 Players who make the cut but have no status on the PGA Tour and are not exempt by any other means earn entry into the second stage of PGA Tour Qualifying Tournament.

 Playoff format

-Up to 2017, the U.S. Open retained a full 18-hole playoff the following day (Monday).
+Through 2017, the U.S. Open retained a full 18-hole playoff the following day (Monday).
 If a tie existed after that fifth round, then the playoff continued as sudden-death on the 91st hole.
 The U.S. Open advanced to sudden-death three times (1990, 1994, 2008), most recently when Tiger Woods defeated Rocco Mediate on the first additional playoff hole in 2008.
-Before sudden-death was introduced in the 1950s, additional 18-hole rounds were played (1925, 1939, 1946 and 1965) to break the tie.
+Before sudden-death was introduced (1970s?), additional 18-hole rounds were played (1925, 1939, 1946) to break the tie.
 When the playoff was scheduled for 36 holes and ended in a tie, as in 1931, a second 36-hole playoff was required.

-Since 2018, the USGA adopted a two-hole aggregate playoff format, after consulting fans, players and media partners.
-Sudden death will still be played if the playoff ends tied.
+After consulting fans, players, and media partners, the USGA adopted a two-hole aggregate playoff format in 2018; if the playoff ends tied, sudden death will commence.
+Through 2026, the two-hole format has yet to be used, as the most recent playoff was in 2008.